puppetlabs/puppet-docs/source/guides/rest_auth_conf.markdown

 The node or nodes allowed to access this type of request.
 Can be a hostname, a certificate common name, a list of hostnames/certnames, or `*` (which matches all nodes).
 If the path for this ACL was a regular expression, `allow` directives may include backreferences to captured groups (e.g. `$1`).

 An ACL may include multiple `allow` directives, which has the same effect as a single `allow` directive with a list.

-No globbing of hostnames/certnames is available in allow directives.
+**Behavior in 0.25.x through 2.7.0:** No fine-grained globbing of hostnames/certnames is available in allow directives; you must specify exact host/certnames, or a single asterisk that matches everything.

+**Behavior in 2.7.1 and later:** Hostnames/certnames can also be specified by regular expression.
+Unlike with path directives, you don't need to use a tilde; just use the slash-quoting used in languages like Perl and Ruby (e.g. `allow /^[\w-]+.magpie.lan$/`).
+Regular expression allow directives can include backreferences to regex paths with the standard `$1, $2` etc. variables.

 Nodes cannot be allowed by IP address, unless the node's IP address is also its certname.

 Any nodes which aren't specifically allowed to access the resource will be denied.